ctreffs/SwiftSDL2/README.md

 ```

-**HINT:** to use SDL2 on iOS or tvOS it seams to be neccessary that you embed CSL2 into the application rather than only linking the framework.
+**HINT:** to use SDL2 on iOS or tvOS it seems to be neccessary that you embed CSL2 into the application rather than only linking the framework.

 ## 🤘 Minimal Metal example application